Psalms For Life

 seeing how lavishly YHWH has loved you.

-8 You kept me from dying, YHWH
+8 You kept my soul from death, YHWH

-dried my tears
+my eyes from tears

-9 Now I walk with YHWH
+9 So I walk with YHWH

-10 I kept faith when I said
+10 I kept faith when I cried out:

 “I’m in deep trouble!”